Mahesh-MSFT/perfmon-analysis/README.md

 1. Clone this repository.
 2. Navigate to cloned folder.
 3. Install module `openpyxl` by running `pip install openpyxl`
+4. For GPU acceleration (perfmon3.py), also install: `pip install pyopencl`
-4. Open windows terminal in either command prompt or powershell prompt.
+5. Open windows terminal in either command prompt or powershell prompt.
-5. Choose one of the following execution options:
+6. Choose one of the following execution options:

 ### Option 1: Standard Processing (perfmon.py)
 - Run `python perfmon.py` for standard sequential processing.
 - Suitable for smaller datasets or when system resources are limited.
 - You should see output similar to below:
   ```
-  Script started at: 2025-07-15 14:06:22.483819
+    Script started at: 2025-07-22 14:45:31.953149

     Input
     ----------------